allenap/allenap-flock-experiment/README.md

   x - to acquire an exclusive lock
-  X - to acquire an exclusive lock without blocking u - to unlock u - to unlock without blocking q - to quit. h or ? - for help.
+  X - to acquire an exclusive lock without blocking u - to unlock
+  U - to unlock without blocking q - to quit. h or ? - for help.